MisterMountain/check_tftp/README.md

 # check_tftp

 An Icinga check plugin to check TFTP servers.
-This is basically a rewrite of the existing perl check plugin check_tftp: http://william.leibzon.org/nagios/
+This is basically a rewrite of the existing perl Monitoring Plugin [check_tftp](http://william.leibzon.org/nagios/)

 ## Usage